 The company’s rich history began with a cartoon.
 Yes, believe it or not… it all started with a cartoon.
 It was actually a political cartoon in the beginning, but when it evolved into a cartoon about the unique and bizarre well that’s when Ripley became a household name.
 That cartoon paved the way for a book, which lead the way to radio followed by Odditoriums, TV, more books, toys, aquariums, hotels and on and on.
 But it all started with a cartoon.

-The shear genius of it all is that Ripley didn’t spend his time seeking out the unbelievable, he let the stories come to him and that’s the way it is done to this day.
+The sheer genius of it all is that Ripley didn’t spend his time seeking out the unbelievable, he let the stories come to him and that’s the way it is done to this day.
 People from all over the world send letters, stories and photos to Ripley about strange and unusual things from unimaginable talents and customs to elaborate works of art made from truly odd materials (think candy, computer pieces and human hair) there seems to be no limit to the things people will create and submit for consideration.

 As I toured the halls of HQ, I was impressed by the company’s history but even more so by the company’s dedication to proving the seemingly impossible to be true.
 Because as crazy and unbelievable as the stories told by Ripley’s seem, there is one underlying constant — it is all real.
 You can believe it or not, but it is.